Interacting topological quantum chemistry of Mott atomic limits: Classification of Green's function band structures

-As we mentioned shortly at the end of Sec.~\ref{sec:G1}, a $n$-particle correlation function $\gn$ completely determines a state with up to $n$-body correlations.
+As we mentioned shortly at the end of Sec.~\ref{sec:G1}, an $n$-particle correlation function $\gn$ completely determines a state characterized by up to $n$-body correlations.
 This is exactly what is realized in \mbox{$n$-MALs}, as they are constructed as product states of non-overlapping $n$-particle operators and therefore confine correlations to engage at most $n$ electrons.

 In Sec.~\ref{sec:flat H}, we derive the band representations of $\Gt$ for MAL states in the limit of a spectrally flattened many-body Hamiltonian.
 In this simplified scenario, the potential of $\Gt$ in diagnosing MAL states properties becomes apparent.
 In Sec.~\ref{sec:Band repr G2}, we propose a framework to derive a full classification of the $\Gt$ band representations of the class of MAL states in the limit of spectrally flattened many-body Hamiltonians.
-Subsequently, in Sec.~\ref{sec:numerics}, we explore how this extends to more realistic systems, and we present numerical results for several representative model Hamiltonians in zero-dimensions (0D), 1D and 2D.
+Subsequently, in Sec.~\ref{sec:numerics}, we explore how this extends to more realistic systems, and we present numerical results for several representative model Hamiltonians in 0D, 1D and 2D.

 \tocless